markpub/markpub/docs/MarkPub User Guide.md

 2. A blog-style website
 3. A small wiki

-For each example, we'll cover setup, content organization, and special considerations.
+For each use case, setup, content organization, and special considerations are described.

-## Prerequisites
+## Prerequisites for all use cases

 First, install MarkPub.
-We recommend using a virtual environment:
+Using a virtual environment is recommended:

 ```bash
 # Create and enter project directory